 If your child lacks motivation in everything, spend some time observing their behavior.

-Look for signs of mental issues such depression or anxiety.
+Look for signs of mental issues such as depression or anxiety.

 Anhedonia, the lack of interest or pleasure in response to pleasant experiences, is a symptom of depression.

 If you suspect your child has mental issues, seek professional help as soon as possible.
 It is very hard, if not impossible, for your child to “pull themselves together” if they’re dealing with these issues.
-No motivational strategies will work with these medical conditions.
+No motivational strategy or pep talk will work with these medical conditions.

 3) Pay attention to your child’s behavior